-Welcome to the Seattle’s Backyard, the hidden gem of the Pacific Northwest.
+Welcome to Seattle Southside, the hidden gem of the Pacific Northwest.
 Have you heard about Seattle Southside?
 If you’ve ever traveled to Western Washington, odds are you’ve visited here and didn’t even know it.
-Whether you’re a local or a visitor, there’s just so much to love about this area that it’s difficult to choose just ten.
 Here’s a list of ten reasons to love Seattle Southside.

 9. Festivals & Events

 There’s no doubt about it, downtown Seattle is expensive.
-Whether you’re talking about parking fees, hotel rates, or anything travel related, it’s going to cost you a bit more up there.
-Seattle Southside has over 50 value-priced hotels, with rates typically 20-30% less than their downtown counterparts.
+Parking fees, hotel rates, or anything travel related is going to cost you a bit more up there.
+Seattle Southside has over 60 value-priced hotels, with rates typically 20-30% less than their downtown counterparts.
 Even if downtown Seattle is your priority, you’re just a quick light rail ride away.
-The Seattle Southside Regional Tourism Authority also offers the free Do More-Save More Passport to Savings, which functions like digital coupon book to the area’s top attractions, restaurants, and even some hotels.
+The Seattle Southside Regional Tourism Authority also offers the free Do More-Save More Passport to Savings, which functions like digital coupon book to the area’s top attractions, restaurants, hotels, and more.

 Sports are a big deal in Seattle Southside.
 Head down to the sports megacomplex, Starfire Sports, and watch the Seattle Sounders practice or play a game yourself!
-Also, coming to Seattle Southside in 2018, Starfire Sports will be home to the Seattle Seawolves, one of the founding teams of Major League Rugby in the United States.
-If you’re a thrill seeker, you need to try indoor skydiving at iFLY Seattle.
+Starfire Sports is also home to the Seattle Seawolves, the two-time Major League Rugby champions.
+If you’re a thrill seeker, try indoor skydiving at iFLY Seattle.
 Looking for a leisurely game of golf?
 Play 18 holes at Foster Golf Links along the Duwamish River.
-Of course, if you want to catch a Seahawks or Mariners game, hop on the light rail and you’ll be there in no time.
+Of course, if you want to catch a Seahawks or Mariners game, you can always hop on the light rail and get to the stadiums in no time.

 4. Family Fun

 Seattle Southside has always been a great destination for families.
-The hotels are family friendly, there’s a great selection of restaurants, but the main draw for families and kids would have to be the attractions.
+The hotels are family-friendly, there’s a great selection of restaurants, but the main draw for families and kids would have to be the attractions.
 You can take to the skies on one of The Museum of Flight’s flight simulators, or iFLY Seattle’s vertical wind tunnel (they cater to ages 3-103).
 Spend a day at Family Fun Center with go-karts, batting cages, mini golf, and more.
-Bowl and game to your heart’s desire at ACME Bowl and Round 1 Entertainment, experience the future of laser tag and virtual reality at Virtual Sports, take a sweet factory tour of Seattle Chocolates and sample some delectable delights.
-After a day of fun, head to California Pizza Kitchen or Bahama Breeze for a dinner the whole family can agree on.
+Bowl and game to your heart’s desire at Bowlero and Round 1 Entertainment, experience the future of laser tag and virtual reality at Virtual Sports, take a sweet factory tour of Seattle Chocolate and sample some delectable delights.
+After a day of fun, head to Bahama Breeze for a dinner the whole family can agree on.

 Speaking of dinner, Seattle Southside is home to a world-class dining scene.
-The emphasis should be on “world,” as the international dining scene is booming!
-Try Din Tai Fung’s famous Taiwanese dumplings, Arashi Ramen’s savory tantan men, shrimp & chorizo tacos at Moctezuma, sweet crispy garlic chicken at Bai Tong, rich Ethiopian coffee at Star Coffee and so much more.
-Not to mention, you can’t come to the Pacific Northwest and not try some fresh seafood.
+The emphasis should be on “world” as the international dining scene is booming!
+Try Din Tai Fung’s famous Taiwanese dumplings, Arashi Ramen’s savory tan tan men, shrimp & chorizo tacos at Moctezuma, crispy garlic chicken at Bai Tong, rich Ethiopian coffee at Star Coffee and so much more.
+Not to mention, you can’t travel to the Pacific Northwest and not try some fresh seafood.
 Try the chowder at Salty’s at Redondo, Anthony’s HomePort, Wally’s Chowder House, and Duke’s Chowder House and see which one’s your favorite.

 1. Uniquely Northwest

-The number one reason to love Seattle Southside just about combines all previous items on this list as Seattle Southside is home to a unique blend of nature and urban land/cityscapes.
-They’ve got the giant mall, but there’s also beautiful Des Moines Beach Park on the shores of Puget Sound.
-There are 50+ hotels all sitting in the shadow of Mount Rainier.
+The number one reason to love Seattle Southside just about combines all previous items on this list as Seattle Southside is home to a unique blend of nature and urban cityscapes.
+There’s a giant mall, but there’s also beautiful Des Moines Beach Park on the shores of Puget Sound.
+There are 60+ hotels all sitting in the shadow of Mount Rainier.
 There’s plenty of indoor recreation like bowling and gaming, but there’s also plenty of hiking trails and beaches for walking.
-Seattle Southside is close to Seattle, close to the mountains, close to the water…they’ve got it all!
-Spend a vacation or staycation in Seattle Southside and experience this natural/urban wonderland called Seattle’s Backyard.
+Seattle Southside is close to Seattle, close to the mountains, close to the water… it’s all here!
+Spend a vacation or staycation in Seattle Southside and experience this natural-urban wonderland called Seattle’s Backyard.